Frequently Asked Questions EXPAND ALL CLOSE ALL

 - Are exceptions granted for general university graduate school requirements?

 All students must satisfy the general requirements for admission to the university with graduate standing as described in Part Two of the SDSU Graduate Bulletin.
 International students are required to take the TOEFL exam by the University.
-International students can find additional information via the International Student Center.
+International students can find additional information via the International Admissions website.

 - How important is the GRE for the program?

-All applicants are required to take the GRE or GMAT.
+All applicants are required to take the GRE.
 How you do on a two-hour standardized test has proven to have the least value in evaluating a candidate.
 However, if you do not submit test scores, the department will never even see your application.

 - What is the required graduate point average (GPA)?